navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

 ssh -oHostKeyAlgorithms=-ssh-rsa user@host
 ```

-If the connection fails, the signature algorithm is not compatible with the default configuration of OpenSSH 8.8.
+If the connection fails that means that the signature algorithm is not compatible with the default configuration of OpenSSH 8.8.

 ## Enabling the week signature

-If you can't upgrade the signature algorithm on your remote servers but you need to still use them you can use the following command:
+If you can't upgrade the signature algorithm on your remote servers but you still need to use them, you can use the following command:

 ```bash
 ssh -oHostKeyAlgorithms=+ssh-rsa user@host